ISP Throttling: How Do You Know If You’re Being Throttled?

 Internet Speed Test

-Or you can perform our favorite kind of test, an old-fashioned speed test.
+Or you can do one of our favorite kinds of tests, an old-fashioned speed test.
 You’ll need a VPN for this test, by the way.

 - Press Go.